phorton1/base-apps-raymarine/NET/docs/wpmgr.md

 There is a definite correlation that 0x4 means "Routes" and 0x08 means "Groups".

-0x0 meaning "Waypoints" seems to be "implied" to some degree, indicating that perhaps the whole purport of NAVQRY is to be a **Waypoint Manager** and that either we are specifically talking about waypoints (0) or *additionally* talking about Routes and Groups, both of which contain waypoints.
+0x0 meaning "Waypoints" seems to be "implied" to some degree, indicating that perhaps the whole purport of WPMGR is to be a **Waypoint Manager** and that either we are specifically talking about waypoints (0) or *additionally* talking about Routes and Groups, both of which contain waypoints.